antoine-de/mimirsbrunn/README.md

 #### bano2mimir

 - This tool imports bano's data into Mimir.
-It is recommanded to run bano integration **after** OSM or cosmogony integration in order to attach addresses to admins.
+It is recommended to run bano integration **after** OSM or cosmogony integration in order to attach addresses to admins.
 You can get bano's data from [OpenStreetMap](http://bano.openstreetmap.fr/data/), for instance:
 ```shell
 curl -O http://bano.openstreetmap.fr/data/full.csv.gz
 gunzip full.csv.gz